-Political Education Manager
+Political Education Director

 Marla heads up HEAL’s School of Political Leadership (SoPL) and works alongside members to build political education and alignment for a just food and farm system.
 Having grown up in Los Angeles with deep farming roots in Guatemala, her previous experience includes progressing community-led policy and advocacy initiatives with people of color, migrants and indigenous communities both in the U.S. and abroad.
 Marla holds an M.A. in International Development from American University and a B.A. in Global Studies from the University of California, Santa Barbara.
 She is based in Washington, D.C.

 With a long history in labor organizing, Jose has served in several leadership positions at Casa Guatemala, Chicago Interfaith Workers’ Center, Interfaith Worker Justice’s National Workers' Centers Network, Center for Community Change, and the Restaurant Opportunities Centers United - the national organization of restaurant workers.
 Jose was the Co-Founder and Co-Director of the Food Chain Workers Alliance a national coalition of food-worker organizations that collectively represents over 350,000 workers.
 Jose is also a 2017 James Beard Award recipient and a 2018 American Food Hero Awardee.